-Chile is a highly urbanized country.
-Approximately 86 percent of the 17.5 million inhabitants live in urban areas.
-In 2001, the United Nations estimated that 9 percent of Chile’s urban population was living in poor settlements, compared with 4 percent in 1990.
+Approximately 86 percent of the 17.5 million residents live in urban areas.
+In 2001, was estimated that 9% of Chile’s urban population lived in slums, versus 4 percent in 1990.
 Due to its geographical characteristics, Chile is exposed to threats of disasters of various kinds.

-Habitat Chile’s greatest success — and primary source of funds — has been its partnership with governmental programs, which combine existing housing subsidies with technical assistance programs from Habitat.
-Thanks to the leadership of organizations such as Habitat, the government’s housing program has helped people with low incomes obtain legal property through formal channels, thus creating a safer basis for the future for each family.
+Within this context, the greatest success of Habitat Chile has been in partnership with government programs, which combine housing subsidies established with technical assistance programs from Habitat.
+With the leadership of organizations such as Habitat for Humanity, the government’s housing program has encouraged low-income sectors to obtain their property legally through formal channels, thus creating a more secure foundation for the future of everyfamily.

 Habitat for Humanity in Chile

-Habitat for Humanity Chile works with communities and families by providing housing solutions, facilitating community support and offering different services in an efficient and sustainable way, thus benefiting the whole nation.
+Habitat for Humanity Chile works with socially vulnerable families and communities, providing housing solutions, facilitating community support and offering various services in an efficient and sustainable manner, thus benefiting the entire nation.

 Habitat’s contribution in Chile

-New houses: In addition to the projects above, Habitat for Humanity Chile continues to build houses through government subsidies.
+New housing, upgrades and improvements: In addition to the projects mentioned above, Habitat for Humanity Chile continues to build homes through government subsidies.